Forensic Psychiatry And Forensic Psychology

 • whether their inability to work was caused by an injury or event or was a preexisting condition

 Adults have the right to make their own decisions without undue influence from others.
 The right to make decisions can be especially important with regard to making a will or a trust or making valuable gifts.
 In some cases, a person being coerced may have difficulty making their own decisions because of physical or mental health conditions or because they have become involved with a cult.
 Such situations may make them vulnerable to exploitation by others.
+If a forensic mental health professional finds that an individual’s testamentary capacity was impaired, a will or trust may not be valid.
 A forensic psychiatrist or psychologist may help determine whether the testator has been coerced to create their will or trust either to unduly favor certain people or to deny them an inheritance.

 In nearly all occupations, a certain level of competence is required to perform the duties required.
 If an employee can't meet the competency requirements, they may need to be removed from their position, given treatment, or transferred to a position they can reasonably manage.

 A forensic psychiatrist may help to determine whether they're fit for duty, and if so, whether they need to be given special considerations and accommodations.
 This may be done through consultation between a company representative and a forensic psychiatrist.
-Other cases may go to court, where a forensic psychiatrist may give expert testimony so that a judge or jury can make a determination.
+Other cases may go to court, where a forensic psychiatrist may give testimony as an expert witness so that a judge or jury can make a determination.

 Forensic psychiatry and psychology often play a part in the investigation of murders, arson, rapes, and the criminal cases that result from them.
 A forensic psychiatrist or psychologist can work either for the prosecution or for the defendant.
 An expert’s input may be valuable in determining things such as whether the defendant is fit to stand trial and able to cooperate with their defense team.
-They may also testify to the defendant’s mental state when the crime was taking place.
+Forensic mental health professionals may also conduct a criminal responsibility evaluation so that they can testify to the defendant’s mental state when the crime was taking place.

 iStock

 Forensic psychiatrists are expected to remain objective so that they can come to the truth of whatever matter they're investigating.
-They typically use a combination of observation and knowledge of medicine and human psychology to make determinations about matters like liability, competence, and the possible effects of mental illnesses on one or the other party to a case.
+Experts in forensic psychiatry typically use a combination of observation and knowledge of medicine and human psychology to make determinations about matters like liability, trial competency, and the possible effects of mental illnesses on one or the other party to a case.
 Because they have training in both psychiatry and medicine, they can assess both mental states and brain disorders and injuries.
-They look at the evidence and form their conclusions based on the facts of the case.
+Forensic psychiatric specialists look at the evidence and form their conclusions based on the facts of the case.

 Forensic psychologists operate in a similar way, although they are not qualified to make medical determinations.
 Forensic psychologists typically interview the relevant parties to a case and review any other evidence.
 They use that evidence and their knowledge of psychology to present expert testimony or make any recommendations the court might need.